LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Data.frames (Ordering)
 =========================================================
-A useful function in R is order()
+A useful function in R is **order()**

-For numeric vectors, order() by default returns the indices of vector in that vector's increasing order.
+For numeric vectors, **order()** by default returns the indices of a vector in that vector's increasing order.
 This behaviour can be altered by using the "decreasing" argument passed to order.

 ```r